-Default judgment is a step in the litigation process where the plaintiff applies to the Court for judgment if the defendant fails to take a step such as file a notice of intention to defend, a defense or appear in Court.
+Default judgment is a step in the litigation process where the plaintiff applies to the Court for judgment when the defendant fails to file a notice of intention to defend, a defence or otherwise fails to appear in Court.

 This article is to assist those who want to know how to apply for judgment by default ( Default Judgment) in Queensland.
 While the other States and Territories have similar provisions, we will focus on the Uniform Civil Procedure Rules 1999 (Qld) (UCPR).